ymatsunaga/docker-octave/README.md

 docker run --rm -p 8888:8888 -v $(pwd):/home/jovyan/work ymatsunaga/octave
 ```

-Then, take note of the authentication token included in the notebook startup log messages.
+Take note of the URL+authentication_token appeared in the notebook startup log messages.

+Pase them to your browser's address bar and access to the notebook.

 Create a notebook selecting "Octave" from [New] pulldown.

 In Mac OSX, you may get black graph when plotting (due to some trouble with png).
 This problem can be avoided by putting the following before calling `plot()`: